 As the name implies, Business-to-business marketing is the selling of products and services to companies.
 Unlike B2C, B2B involves a larger scale of sales.
 Some of the examples of B2B scenarios are:

 - PlatoForms, a PDF online software company offers online PDF forms services for a travel agency.
-This travel agency uses PlatoForms' software to send out Online Forms that customers need to fill out.
+This travel agency uses PlatoForms’ software to convert PDFs to online forms, turn PDFs into online forms, and send them out to customers who need to fill them out.